xiaohajiayouo/RMIT_Thesis_Latex_Template/README.md

-This is the latex template for the Phd thesis of RMIT, Australia.
-There has alredy provided examples of all items that RMIT requires, just paste your person info. and thesis and do not worries the layout.
-Enjoy your thesis writting and Wish everything soomth in your submission stage.
+This is the latex template for the PhD thesis of RMIT, Australia.
+It has already provided examples of all items that RMIT requires, just paste your personal info. and thesis and do not worry about the layout.
+The main tex file is thesis.tex, just compile this one, it works in local texstudio and overleaf.
+Enjoy your thesis writing and Wish you everything smooth in your submission stage.